<tc>Mulching - save water and promote growth</tc>

 Rindenmulch

-If you choose bark mulch, you should pay close attention to the pH value.
+If bark mulch is your choice, pay close attention to the pH level.
 Liming the soil may be necessary for some plants.
-I advise against using bark mulch for young plants and plants that prefer alkaline soils, as they can be damaged by the tannins it contains.
+I advise against using bark mulch for young plants and plants that prefer alkaline soils, as the tannins it contains can damage them.

-Wild herbs have an averagely fine structure and can be wonderfully placed between plants and reliably cover the soil in a breathable way.
-They also provide valuable nutrients that are readily accepted by all living creatures.
-In addition to their excellent availability, they have the disadvantage that seeds may fall onto the bed or robust plants may take root again if there is a lot of moisture.
+Wild herbs have a medium-fine structure and are easy to place between plants, reliably covering the soil and providing breathability.
+They also provide valuable nutrients that are readily consumed by all living creatures.
+Besides their excellent availability, they have the disadvantage that seeds may fall onto the bed, or robust plants may re-root in high moisture.

 Wildkrauter_-_Mulchen_-_Wild_herbs_-_mulching_-_www